-Continued coverage shall be provided as required under the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), as amended as it applies to state governmental entities through the Public Health Service Act (PHSA), as amended.
+Continued coverage shall be provided as required under the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), as amended (as well as the Public Health Service Act (PHSA), as amended).
 The plan administrator shall, within the parameters of federal law, establish uniform policies pursuant to which such continuation coverage will be provided.
-See General COBRA information in this section.
-In addition, continuation of coverage requirements under Minnesota law shall be followed as described in this section.